Victor Helu

-Victor Helu (6 April 1983 – 18 December 2009) was a Namibian footballer with F.C.
-Civics Windhoek of the Namibia Premier League and the Namibia national football team.
+Victor Helu (6 April 1983 – 18 December 2009) was a Namibian footballer who played as a midfielder in the Namibia Premier League and for the Namibia national team.
 Helu was stabbed to death in Windhoek on 18 December 2009.

 Helu was one of Namibia’s most respected and experienced soccer players.
-He started his career Premier League career with Ramblers in 2002, before joining Civics in 2007.
-He made his debut for the Brave Warriors in 2002 against Botswana and went on to win 15 caps for his country.
+He started his career Premier League career with Ramblers in 2002, before joining Civics Windhoek in 2007.
+He made his debut for the Namibia national team in 2002 against Botswana and went on to win 15 caps for his country.
 His last appearance for the Brave Warriors came in March 2008 against Malawi.